KITT-Corps/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Welcome to the Open Source Contributing Community ▶️ **Chaos Corps**
+Welcome to the Open Source Contributing Community ▶️ **Chaos Corps** ◀️

-Community Members:
+🚂 Community Members:

 1️⃣ Krishna Priyatam - CS Undergrad
 2️⃣ Tarun - CS Undergrad

+🙋‍♀️ Introduction

 ➡️ This organisation mainly focuses towards the cool projects and stuff that are helpful in the real-world to the CS working professionals, CS undergrads etc., We, as a team currently focusing on developing an automated framework that helps the Data Engineers, Data Scientists and Data Analysts in automating their Data Ingestion pipelines.